cdyk/meshtool/README.md

 Small mesh processing tool that is easy for me to tweak.
 I needed a fast viewer of large OBJ files, so currently it just contains a pretty fast, but quite featureless, loader of OBJ files in addition to a generic viewer.
 Features and tools will come as I need them.

 It also doubles as my Vulkan playgrond.
 Currently includes:
-- Plain vanilla push-geometry renderer.
+- Plain simple pull-from-storage-buffer renderer.
 - A basic VK_NVX_raytracing-based path-trace renderer.
+- A basic VK_NV_mesh_shader renderer.

 ## Building dependencies